Satellite Collection Object: How to Use External Files

 7. Clear the Database_GEO () check box.

-A custom orbit definition file is an ASCII text file that is formatted for compatibility with STK and ends in a .csv extension.
-The Header defines file content and Data provides orbit information and / or Metadata.
+A custom orbit definition file can be used to define the members of a satellite collection.
+It is an ASCII text file that is formatted for compatibility with the STK software and ends in a .csv extension.
+The file contains header information and two tables of comma-separated data.
+The Header section of the file defines the file content and Data section provides orbit information and / or Metadata.

 ORBIT DEFINITION FILE REQUIREMENTS

-You will start by creating an OrbitElements file.
-Use Notepad, Notepad++, MS WordPad or a text editor that does not add hidden characters to your document.
+You will start by creating an OrbitElements file, which supplies the six orbital elements for the satellites.
+Use Notepad, Notepad++, or a text editor of your choice that does not add hidden characters to your document.

 1. Open your text editor.